LOADING ...

 band in New Orleans

-Surely we be discovered here and the road to success
+Surely we would be here and the road to success

 and there are a lot of out there